TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 **Note:** Only service calls are supported, but you can call a script in a service call, so other actions can be performed by calling a script.

 # This script supports
-* Resuming of TuneIn, Spotify, YouTube (only for players with screen) YouTube music (only if custom integration is used) and generic streams after any actions which interrupted the audio
+* Resuming of TuneIn, Spotify, YouTube (only for players with screen) YouTube music (only if custom integration is used), Music Assistant, Google Podcast and generic streams after any actions which interrupted the audio
 * Resuming an entire speaker group after a single group member has been interrupted
 * Resuming of individual group members after the speaker group has performed an action